TheCeloReis/marcelreis.dev/content/en-us/blog/vile-georgina-gobble.md

 ---
 title: "Vile Georgina Gobble"
 date: 2020-03-22 00:00:01
-description: "Vile Georgina Gobble, a short story by Marcelo Reis"
+description: "It was a slippery slope and he was willing to slide all the way to the deepest depths"
 image:
-tags: ["lifestyle", "misc"]
+tags: ["chaology", "supellex", "wheelhouse", "headquarters"]
 ---

 Georgina Gobble was thinking about Heather Barker again.
 Heather was a creepy do gooder with tall legs and fluffy lips.